 Romania's current fiscal regime for oil and gas upstream operations was established in 2002 by an amendment of the petroleum law in force at that time and was kept as such in the Petroleum Law currently in force.
-A revision of this system is envisaged to take place this year.
-In the last two years, there have been discussions as to whether the royalty system should be redesigned as a mechanism (method of computation) or rather to change only the percentage of the royalty.
+In the last four years, there have been discussions as to whether the royalty system should be redesigned as a mechanism (method of computation) or rather to change only the percentage of the royalty - a draft legislation proposal envisaged to amend the royalty system was published by the Ministry of Energy, but was eventually withdrawn.